freeeco/foleys_gui_magic/README.md

 Sidechain The Oscilloscope
 --------------------------

-Added preprocessor definitions SIDECHAIN_OSCILLOSCOPE so that the 2nd channel of the buffer sent to the oscilloscope is used as a 'sync signal' to reset it.
+Added setSidechainChannel method to foleys_MagicOscilloscope so that the a channel of the buffer sent to the oscilloscope can be used as a 'sync signal' to reset it.
 Edited foleys_MagicOscilloscope.cpp & foleys_MagicOscilloscope.h

 foleys_gui_magic